cwkatzmann/cradle_web/README.md

 * This was our first application built in Angular.
 While the rest of our class was working through the Angular curriculum, we opted to venture out on our own with a real world project.
 We learned to love the Angular documentation and had many opportunities to hone our Google skills.

-* (TODO) We learned to work with the Facebook Graph API to gain user's persmision to access their account info and photos.
+* We learned to work with the Facebook Graph API to gain user's persmision to access their account info and photos.

 <hr>
 ### Other technologies used for this project: